basis

 The second format specifies the same nodes using identifiers NIdA, NIdB, NIdC of nodes defined in node.

 The last format gives, in the global reference system, the position Ax Ay Az of the origin of the coordinate system and the directions of the x, y and z axes.
+When storing these vectors as columns one thus builds the xG=[cGL]xL transform.

 The s scale factor can be used to define position of nodes using two different unit systems.
 This is used for test/analysis correlation.
 The scale factor has no effect on the definition of displacement coordinate systems.